 When your digital assets live in intuitively named folders within a well-organized library, you can easily find an old file to send to a friend or a specific photograph needed by the digital marketing team at your organization.
 This ability saves you time and money and ensures your organization can place its best content in front of consumers to drive revenue.

-If you work for a large brand, different departments may use distinct organizational language and structures.
-While this is necessary to a degree, if all departments use standardized language and folder structures, it allows easier sharing of files, employee onboarding and transitioning, and eliminates siloing.
+If you work for a large brand, different departments may use distinct and structures.
+While this is necessary to a degree, if all departments use an organized filing system complete with standardized language and folder hierarchy, it allows easier sharing of files, employee onboarding and transitioning, and eliminates siloing.

 As the brand grows, so do the problems posed by a lack of clear standards and an organized, future-focused folder structure.
 It is worthwhile to invest in managing your digital resources to ensure your team can adapt to new expectations.